Queen Camilla: Osteoporosis

 In 2006, Camilla launched the Big Bone walk campaign, leading 90 children and people with osteoporosis for a 10-mile walk and climb around Loch Muick at the Balmoral Estate in Scotland to raise money for the charity.
 The campaign raised £200,000, and continues almost every year as one of the fundraisers for the charity.
 In 2011, she appeared in the BBC Radio drama The Archers, playing herself, to raise the profile of the disease, and in 2013 teamed up with the television series Strictly Come Dancing to raise funds for the National Osteoporosis Society.
-By 2006 she had spoken at more than 60 functions on the disease in the UK and around the world and had also opened bone scanning units and osteoporosis centres to help people with the disease.
-Almost every year, Camilla attends and partakes in World Osteoporosis Day, by attending events around the UK on 20 October.
+By 2006, she had spoken at more than 60 functions on the disease in the United Kingdom and around the world and had also opened bone scanning units and osteoporosis centres to help people with the disease.
+Almost every year, Camilla attends and partakes in World Osteoporosis Day, by attending events around the United Kingdom on 20 October.
 She continues to attend conferences around the world, and meets with health experts to further discuss the disease.

 For her work on raising awareness of osteoporosis around the world, Camilla was honoured with an Ethel LeFrak award in 2005 from an American charity and received the Kohn Foundation Award in 2007 from the National Osteoporosis Society.
-In July 2007, the Duchess opened the Duchess of Cornwall Centre for Osteoporosis at the Royal Cornwall Hospital, Truro.
-The same year, King's College London awarded her an honorary fellowship for raising the profile of osteoporosis.
-In 2009, the National Osteoporosis Society created The Duchess of Cornwall Award, which recognises achievements in the field of osteoporosis.
+In July 2007, Camilla opened the Duchess of Cornwall Centre for Osteoporosis at the Royal Cornwall Hospital, Truro.
+In the same year, King's College London awarded her an honorary fellowship for raising the profile of osteoporosis.
+In 2009, the National Osteoporosis Society created The Duchess of Cornwall's Award (later renamed The Queen's Award for Osteoporosis), which recognises achievements in the field of osteoporosis.
 In 2016, she received an honorary doctorate from the University of Southampton in recognition of her efforts in raising awareness about osteoporosis.
 In 2019, the National Osteoporosis Society was renamed as the Royal Osteoporosis Society.